-What is the difference between trauma informed care and Trauma Treatment?
+What is the difference between trauma informed care and trauma resolution treatment?

 The mental health field has become more and more aware of the complex, radiating effects that unresolved trauma has on an individual mentally, emotionally, physically, and spirituality.
 With this awareness, the addiction community has responded with a treatment initiative that encourages treatment providers, at a minimum, to offer “trauma informed” care.
 While this initiative has gained momentum over the last decade, the “exactness” of what specifically “trauma informed” care means is left open to interpretation.

 Many treatment providers have quickly responded by adding standardized groups in an attempt to address this need.
 While this is a tremendous asset to quality treatment, it is only the beginning.
 It is common knowledge for clinicians who have been treating complex trauma for many years, that unresolved trauma can manifest itself in a myriad of delicately tangled addictive, psychiatric and medical symptoms and diagnoses.
 Which requires years of training and experience to untangle.
 While standardized groups are a powerful treatment modality, true trauma treatment can only be provided by highly seasoned and trained clinicians at both a group AND an individual therapy level.

 Healing Springs offers more.
-Our team is comprised of seasoned clinicians with over 100 years of collective experience treating complex trauma- both at an individual and group level.
+Our team is led by seasoned clinicians who have experience treating complex trauma- both at an individual and group level.
 In addition, all of our clinical team has specialized training in trauma resolution techniques (ETT and EMDR) and all have trauma model certification.